shaunsmith/functionslab-disney/3-First-Function.md

 https://console.us-phoenix-1.oraclecloud.com/functions/

-Ensure the `workshop` compartment is selected.
-You should also be in the `us-phoenix-1` region.
+Navigate down the compartment hierarchy on the left hand dropdown from the *root*, to *workshop*, to the compartment for your location (disney-la, disney-seattle, disney-nyc, disney-orlando).
+You should also be in the
+`us-phoenix-1` region, which you can select on the upper right.

 ![Applications List](images/applications-compartment.png)